-Just a caveat, if you go this method you won’t be able to do balloons on directional signs.
-Not a deal breaker, but you want to remember to put out plenty of signs so you get the potential buyers attention just the same.
+Just a caveat, if you go this method you won’t be able to do balloons on open house signs or directional signs.
+Not a deal-breaker, but you want to remember to put out plenty of signs so you get the potential buyers’ attention just the same.

 Open House Banner

-Another item that I have considered getting if I do a most substantial amount of open houses is a banner like the one below.
+Another item that I have considered getting if I do the most substantial amount of open houses is a banner like the one below.

 The banner is a great way to bring attention to the house being open, and an agent is present to answer a buyer’s questions.
 It also lets neighbors know, and that may prompt a visit if they are interested in knowing what their home might sell for.